 Dog sledging – It’s not a traditionally Icelandic activity but since Iceland has the right conditions for it, it’s popular with tourists.
 If you want to try it, you’re going to have to book well in advance, since the tours are popular but availability is limited.

 Longer tours – Many tour operators offer longer tours venturing farther into the Icelandic nature than can be accomplished in one day, or combining multiple activities along the way.
 If you want to go hiking, ride the Icelandic horse (if you’re an experienced rider) or visit the remote east or west fjords, these can be a great idea.
 These tours require proper planning and are best booked in advance.
-If you’re interested in booking longer tours, contact us!
+If you’re interested in booking longer tours, look at these multi-day tours or contact us!

 Book a Week or Two in Advance